diarmuidoconnor/ewd-module-2025/topic03/talk-2/MaterialUI.md

 # Material UI.

-An overview of the Material Design system, and the related Material UI library.
+An overview of the Material Design system and the related Material UI library.